Skylade/CustomComplianceRecordingBot/Wiki/Architecture.md

 ### CreateMeeting Web API

-The user calls the CreateMeeting API to create a meeting and set the primary user to the Compliance Recording Policy.
+User calls the CreateMeeting API to create a online meeting and set the primary user to the compliance recording policy.

 ### Azure Bot Service

-The Teams platform will dial the Recording Bot through the call settings of this Azure Bot Service so that the Bot can Anser Call to join the meeting.
+Teams platform will dial the recording bot through the call settings of this azure bot service so that the bot can anser call to join the meeting.

 ### Recording Bot

-After joining the meeting, subscribe to the meeting event and automatically start the recording, save the recording files after the meeting end, and upload to the specified SharePoint location.
+After joining the meeting, bot will subscribe meeting event and automatically start recording, save the recording files after meeting end, and upload recording files to specified SharePoint location.

 ### Downloader App